Tomires/thesis-masters/design.md

 #### Parallel coordinate plot

 Accepts multivariate data.
-Contains two or more axes, each of which represent a numerical or categorical attribute.
+Contains two or more axes, each of which represents a numerical or categorical attribute.
 A polyline is then created between the axes with vertices positioned in the same way as values on a spatial axis of a scatter plot.
 The user is able to position the axes around the space using an interaction technique borrowed from a distinguished paper.[2]

 #### Surface plot